cheriehu/Aalto-ML/README.md

   |   cnn2      |     99.59         |  3\*(conv2d, maxpooling), flatten, dense, dense |
   |   cnn3      |     99.52         |                     VGG-like                    |

-  <p align="center"> Accuracy of the various CNN architectures when tested using the test
-  dataset. </p>
 </p>

 For the logistic regression model, the training accuracy score is 94.6%